Studio headphones are an essential piece of kit in any DJs arsenal.

 When it comes to sound quality, open-back models are truly unmatched.
 The ear cups here are opened meaning that there are holes in the hull.
 Since all surrounding noises mix with the music you are hearing it ultimately leads to a more natural sounding experience which is projected right into your ear.

 And since not all the air pressure from the sound waves is concentrated directly onto your eardrum, they are far more pleasant to the ear over longer recording periods.
 That is why a good sounding, comfortable open-back headphone is superior to almost all other methods of listening to music.

 These models are preferred for mixing and mastering purposes.

 Unlike closed-back models, though, these headphones aren’t ideal for recording or playing instruments in your studio as they do not give you an accurate representation of what exactly you are recording or playing.
 Closed-back ones do the job better here.

 Still, if you are going to be concentrated mainly on mixing and mastering, go for this kind.

 Now, let’s check out the last kind, which is also the newest in terms of technology and innovation.

-If you are stuck in between both open-back and closed-back models, the hybrid version called semi-open is just for you.
+If you are stuck in between both open-back and closed-back headphones, the hybrid version called semi-open is just for you.
 They offer you the benefits of both kinds and usually cost the same.

-If you are going to record and mix on a daily basis, opt for a semi-open headphone which will give you great recording properties combined with a sound which will feel more natural than it would with a closed-back pair.
+If you are going to record and mix on a daily basis, opt for semi-open studio headphones which will give you great recording properties combined with a sound which will feel more natural than it would with a closed-back pair.